hlfbt/tmi-emote-bot/README.md

 * `autoPost`: whether to automatically periodically post the emote to all connected channels
 * `autoPostDelay`: the automatic posting interval delay in milliseconds
 * `autoPostRngDelay`: set to greater than 0 if the periodic interval delay should further be delayed by a random range of +/- `autoPostRngDelay / 2`
+* `greetSubs`: whether to greet (re-) subscriptions with as many emotes as months that they subscribed
+* `replyMentions`: whether to reply to any mentions with the emote

 ## TODOs